kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 meets a known lower bound for the worst-case runtime of any join algorithm, which is  $\Omega(IN^{\rho^\*})$.
-Probably a more standard term would be to call them "asymptotically optimal", just like people call sortmerge an asymptotically optimal sorting algorithm under the comparison model.
+Probably a more standard term would be to call them "asymptotically optimal", just like people call sort merge an asymptotically optimal sorting algorithm under the comparison model.